How do I buy a keyboard?

 By exercising a Group Buy, quantities can be controlled and the super high prices for bulk orders can be fronted by the Buyers rather than the runner.

 What can I expect from a Group Buy?

 Once you have placed an order during the Group Buy, I ask that no cancellations or refunds be allowed.
 You may contact me for kit changes if its a reasonable request.

-Manufacturing takes three to six months (estimated).
-It is not uncommon however for manufacturing to go well over 6 months.
+Manufacturing takes 8 to 12 months (estimated).
+It is not uncommon however for manufacturing to go well over a year.

 Products arriving to me from the manufacturer can be categorized into three categories.

 A-stock allows some blemishes that are usually not seen when the keyboard is assembled or built.
 This can be anode or tooling marks.
 Small color differences between different same-color parts can be seen as well.

 B-stock varies from the extent of the imperfections, but will clearly set a product apart from A-stock.
 This can be small nicks, paint chips, scratches, blemishes, anode variations and things of that nature.
 If I encounter any of this, the general public will be notified and a plan will be set to proceed with the shipment of the product.
 This can be a discount or a remake of the part.